 Crossing Norway (Norge på Langs) is a plan currently in the pipeline that will hopefully unfold in the autumn and winter of 2018.
 After reaching Lindesnes we might continue on bike to my hometown in Belgium.
 Originally, this was the plan: to start at Nordkapp and go all the way home.
 Because of jobs and the short timespan to save up for the project it is currently unclear whether or not we will pursue this final part.
 It’s an open end and we will take it as it comes along the way.

-Like many great ideas, the Great Himalaya Trail was born over beers in a bar.
+Tips for Surviving the World’s Toughest Trail Like many great ideas, the Great Himalaya Trail was born over beers in a bar.
 Robin Boustead and Jamie Mcguiness dreamed of a trail connecting the existing tracks, making it possible to cross the Himalayas from east to west.
 Many said it was impossible.
-But as the GHT has proven to its creators and many… Continue reading Great Himalaya Trail
+But as the GHT… Continue reading Great Himalaya Trail

-Te Araroa, “The Long Pathway”, is a 3000+km long hiking trail spanning New Zealand from Cape Reinga to Bluff.
+The Basics on Te Araroa and Information for Future Walkers Te Araroa, “The Long Pathway”, is a 3000+km long hiking trail spanning New Zealand from Cape Reinga to Bluff.
 After several decades of struggle for land acces and funding the trail officially opened in 2011.
-In October 2014 we set ourselves the challenge to walk it all the way from its northernmost to its southernmost point.
-Crossing Aotearoa… Continue reading Te Araroa
+In October 2014 we set ourselves the challenge to walk it all the… Continue reading Te Araroa

 The Bibbulmun Track is an achieveable goal for many people wanting to embark on a through-hiking adventure.
 If you are looking for a more back-country version of the camino, without losing too much in comfort, this is the perfect track for you.
 If you are out to roam across wild lands, there are probably better… Continue reading Bibbulmun Track